emilyhoughkovacs/splice/part1/investigation_hit_numbers.md

 WHERE h.isEntrance = true and h.hitNumber > 2
 ```

-By hardcoding the resulting visitIds, I was able to investigate further and examine what the hit sequence looked like for those anomolies where the `isEntrance` event was not occuring on `hitNumber` = 1.
+By hardcoding the resulting `visitId`s, I was able to investigate further and examine what the hit sequence looked like for those anomolies where the `isEntrance` event was not occuring on `hitNumber` = 1.

 ```
 SELECT